clairezhao3/ideation-spring-2025/jokala.md

 2. As an international student, I want to connect with alumni from my home country so that I can get culturally relevant advice.
 3. As a job applicant, I want to follow up with recruiters on LinkedIn with a click so that I don’t lose momentum in my job hunt.
 4. As a user, I want to store my personal context (school, major, interests) so that the extension can personalize messages for me.
 5. As a user, I want to choose from different message types (e.g., referral request, advice ask) so that the tone and content match my goals.
+6. As a job applicant, I want to be able to send messages without switching between spreadsheets, email finders, and LinkedIn so that my workflow is faster and less fragmented.
+7. As a user, I want the extension to auto-fill contact names and company details so that my messages feel personal without manual editing.
+8. As a student, I want to view and edit message drafts before sending so that I can ensure the tone feels authentic to me.
+9. As a job seeker, I want to track who I’ve contacted and whether they’ve replied so that I can manage my outreach and follow-ups.
+10. As a user, I want to save and reuse successful message templates so that I can streamline future outreach efforts.

 ## Notes
 - The biggest challenge is complying with LinkedIn and Apollo’s Terms of Service.
 Depending on limitations, we may need to use browser automation rather than APIs.